 William L. Healey has served as a director of the Company since 1997.
-On March 11, 2002, Mr. Healey was named President and Chief Executive Officer of Cal Quality Electronics, Inc., an electronics manufacturing company.
-From 1999 to March 2002, he was a private investor and consultant.
+He is currently [a private investor and consultant.
+Effective March 11, 2002, Mr. Healey will be employed as] President and Chief Executive Officer of Cal Quality Electronics, Inc., an electronics manufacturing company.
 Mr. Healey served as a Director of Smartflex Systems, Inc., an electronics technology manufacturing company, from 1993 to 1999, as its Chairman of the Board from 1996 to 1999, and as its President and Chief Executive Officer from 1989 to 1999.
 Prior to joining Smartflex, Mr. Healey served in several executive positions with Silicon Systems, including Senior Vice President of Operations.